sell your soul?

 And if you look at what women daily have to put up with (not to mention the struggles Jane Couch, and other early women’s boxing pioneers, endured), I often wonder why certain female boxers are using their physical appearances to garner attention.
 It is as unnecessary as it is unsavoury.
 It doesn’t need to be used.
 Women in this sport have spent the majority of their lives fighting for equality.
 To be respected.
 To not be subjected to discrimination.
 To be considered boxers and athletes first and foremost.
 For a female athlete to undermine this fight is nothing short of a betrayal.

-it’s OK to flaunt what you’ve got but if you want to gain the respect of the boxing community and the sporting world at large, follow the number one unwritten rule of boxing – let your gloves do the talking.
+It’s OK to flaunt what you’ve got but if you want to gain the respect of the boxing community and the sporting world at large, follow the number one unwritten rule of boxing – let your gloves do the talking.

 Before you cry ‘prude’ or ‘double standards’, hear me out.
 Yes, men post their daily workouts, often topless and of course it’s human nature for women to like that: just as it is for men to enjoy watching women working out.

-Anthony Joshua has taken boxing to another level with a significant number of his fan base women.
+Anthony Joshua took boxing to another level with a significant number of his fan base women.
 Perhaps some women only follow boxing because they find the boxer attractive.
 One could argue the same applies for some men and therefore why is it OK for women to lust after male boxers but not vice versa.
 A fair comment?
 Not on my watch.

 The issue here is that when we, as a gender, place the focus on our appearance for popularity and attention, over and above our abilities, it becomes dangerous.